AUTOMATIC1111/stable-diffusion-webui/Custom-Scripts.md

 ## StylePile
 https://github.com/some9000/StylePile

-Mix and match keywords to quickly get different results without wasting a lot of time writing prompts.
+An easy way to mix and match elements to prompts that affect the style of the result.

 ## XYZ Plot Script
 https://github.com/xrpgame/xyz_plot_script